 How can I apply for financial aid?

 When do I apply for financial aid?

 You can begin applying for financial aid October 1 of every year.
 The FAFSA now goes off of tax information from two years prior, so that it is easier for students and their families to complete the application earlier.
 The earlier you apply, the better, as some resources are limited and may run out.
-We encourage all students to apply as soon as they and their family complete their taxes for the previous year.
 All WV residents are encouraged to apply prior to the state deadline of April 16th.

 What happens after I apply for financial aid?